NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.4.4:

+06/03/2024

+- All item patch combinations support Shinrai changes.
+- Forest Dance now heals all party members in a gear.
+- Add Earth no longer drains EP.

 ### Version 0.4.3: